St1ck2k/FROST---Below-Zero-Fallout-4-Wabbajack-Modlist/README.md

 If you want to modify the list, follow [Load Order section](https://redawt.github.io/f4-frost-guide/normallo.html) from Below Zero guide.
 Otherwise you may encounter nasty bugs that will ruin your game.

 ## Support and questions
 Join [FROST Official Discord](https://discord.com/invite/BaKsm7Fn4A) if you have question about the game or just want to discuss it with others.
+Read rules-and-info channel.

-If you have questions about the installation process or encounter errors related to installation, you can DM @august to ask them.
-If you have questions about the game process and errors related to it, use support-and-bugs channel.
+If you have questions about this Wabbajack installation process or encounter errors related to the installation, you can DM @august.
+If you have questions about the game, use questions-and-answers channel.
+If you have encountered errors in the game, use support-and-bugs channel.

 ## Credits
 [naugrim04](https://www.nexusmods.com/fallout4/users/6324000) - for creating FROST.